norddjurs/NDK-Framework/README.md

 The plugin developer simply connects to a database using a key, which is associated with a database connection in the configuration.

-The plugin developer should write SQL code using Quited Identifiers.
+The plugin developer should write SQL code using Quoted Identifiers.
 This makes it easier to reuse the code on other database engines, such as MariaDB.